-Are you the settlor or the grantor of your revocable living trust?
-You're not the first trustmaker or trustor to ask that question.
-Does that sound confusing?
-It's really not.
+Are you the settlor, trustor, trust-maker, or grantor of your revocable living trust?
+You're not the first person to ask that question.
+It can seem confusing at first, but it's really not.
 All four terms mean the same thing.

-The "trustee" is the individual charged with managing the trust.
-That's pretty clear-cut, but often the trustmaker of a revocable living trust will act as trustee of his trust, so both terms — along with settlor, trustor and grantor — would still refer to the same person.
-This isn't the case with irrevocable trusts, which typically require that the trustor hand over control of the trust to another party appointed to act as trustee.
+That isn't the case with irrevocable trusts, which typically require that the trustor hand over control of the trust to another party appointed to act as the trustee.

-These terms are the same regardless of what type of trust you form -- revocable, irrevocable or testamentary.
-If you created it, you're the grantor/settlor/trustmaker/trustor.
-I prefer to use the term "trustmaker," which is a more modern term because it clearly describes what the person's title means.
+The terms for the initiator of a trust are the same regardless of what type you form—revocable, irrevocable, or testamentary.
+If you created it, you're the grantor/settlor/trust-maker/trustor—and sometimes the trustee.
+Some prefer to use the term "trust-maker," which is a more modern term, because it clearly describes what the person's title means.

 The more modern approach clearly describes the person's role in the transaction.
 Sometimes even attorneys get confused with legal terms that don't describe a person's role clearly.
 When in doubt, or when talking to someone who doesn't understand, it might be best to use a term that is the clearest.